 Here’s the list of the items needed to correctly calculate gutter and downspout capacity.

 - Home square footage or footprint

 - Roof pitch, along with any peaks and valleys

 - Gutter dimension

 - Expected rainfall intensity in your area

 The expected rainfall intensity can be found at the NOAA Weather Service’s detailed precipitation frequency estimates.
-Orlando’s five-minute expected rainfall burst that’s likely over a 10-year period is 0.736 inches.
-We need to convert that to inches per hour: 0.736 x 12 equals 8.83 inches.
+We selected Orlando WSO AP as the location.
+Moving to the table below the map, we find that the five-minute expected rainfall burst that’s likely over a 10-year period is 0.723 inches.
+We need to convert that to inches per hour: 0.723 x 12 equals 8.676 inches.